Largest Inscribed Rectangles in Geometric Convex Sets: Optimal Properties of the MAIR

 \subsection{Optimal Properties of the MAIR in a Centrally Symmetric Convex Set}

-The following theorem summarizes a basic property of the MAIR in a centrally symmetric convex set. \begin{thm} Let $C$ be a centrally symmetric convex compact set with respect to the center $o$ and let $R_{opt}$ be the MAIR inside $C$.
+In this section we first define a centrally symmetric convex set and then present a theorem that summarizes a basic property of the MAIR in such sets. \begin{Def} A convex set $C$ is centrally symmetric if there exists a point $o\in C$ such that $C$ is centrally symmetric to itself with respect to $o$; the point $o$ is called the center of symmetry for $C$. \end{Def} \begin{thm} Let $C$ be a centrally symmetric convex compact set with respect to the center $o$ and let $R_{opt}$ be the MAIR inside $C$.
 Then, the center of $R_{opt}$, i.e., the intersection of its diagonals, must lie at $o$. \end{thm} \begin{proof}